soifgo/soifgo/README.md

 Values for light dance mode 01 to 14: Time in milliseconds from 000 to 999

 Memory Settings (MEM)

+If 001 to 010 are selected, you can divide the strip into 10 separate sections, each with its own independent color.

+If 996 is selected, all 10 memory slots will be cleared, and the entire strip will turn off.

+If 997 is selected, the strip will turn off, but the memory will remain intact.

+If 998 is selected, the entire strip will be colored, but without saving the data in memory.

+If 999 is selected, the entire strip will be colored, and the information will be stored in memory slot 10.
-The eighth house in mode 00 (001 to 010) is for keeping the color and number of pixels in the memory.
-If the memory is not needed, set it to 000.
+If the memory is not needed, set it to 000

-In modes 01 to 15, the number of pixels involved is 001 to 255.

 Example Commands
 Setting all LEDs to red and storing in memory 4 on channel 01: 0100255000000000100004